lestrrat-go/slack/README.md

   client := slack.New(token)
 ```

-The client is nothing but a place holder for other "services".
+The client is nothing but a placeholder for other "services".
 For example, to
 use the slack APIs for `chat.*` endpoints, lookup the `ChatService` object
-which can obtain by calling the `Chat()` method:
+which can be obtained by calling the `Chat()` method:

 ```go
   service := client.Chat()